Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 Hello.java
 Hello.java
 ```
-Typing a single line duplicates into two.
+This is probably an error.
+However, there is no error-handling message.
+The terminal prints out whatever you input.
 Using special characters breaks or changes the position of the cursor.
 The terminal is unusable until `<Ctrl> + C` is pressed.

 **2: With a directory as an argument**